 aggression is not focused on one fish, which would eventually weaken

-and kill it) or 3) adding plenty of plants to the tank, or 4) a mixture of these measures.
+and kill it) or 3) adding plenty of plants to the tank, or 4) a mixture of

 as the fish are small and immature they usually swim together, and males show only faint colors.

 When the males get larger they will start to develop full coloration, and become

 territorial.
 Small caves and corners are selected as their territorium, and are